joaquimbrugues/dotfiles/README.md

 # Dotfiles

 These are the dotfiles for my various GNU/Linux machines both at home and at work.
 I use this repository for my comodity in order to quickly set up a new sistem in the event of a reinstall/distro hop.
-Feel free to read and use them for your own convenience!
+Feel free to read and use them to your own convenience!

 # What do I use